apache/tvm/docs/langref/relay_type.rst

 .. code-block:: prolog
     Identity(I, I) :- true

-Or we can define the relation for :code:`flatten`:
+It is usually convenient to type operators in Relay by defining a relation specific to that operator that encodes all the necessary constraints on the argument types and the return type.
+For example, we can define the relation for :code:`flatten`:

 .. code-block:: prolog
     Flatten(Tensor(sh, bt), O) :-